awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.Oracle.md

 **Note**
 RDS for Oracle supports a single\-tenant architecture, where a pluggable database \(PDB\) resides in a multitenant container database \(CDB\)\.
 For more information, see [RDS for Oracle architecture](Oracle.Concepts.single-tenant.md)\.

-### Console<a name="CHAP_GettingStarted.Creating.Oracle.Console"></a>

-You can create a DB instance running Oracle with the AWS Management Console with **Easy create** enabled or not enabled\.
-With **Easy create** enabled, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default setting for other configuration options\.
-With **Easy create** not enabled, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.
+You can use **Easy create** to create a DB instance running Oracle with the AWS Management Console\.
+With **Easy create**, you specify only the DB engine type, DB instance size, and DB instance identifier\. **Easy create** uses the default settings for the other configuration options\.
+When you use **Standard create** instead of **Easy create**, you specify more configuration options when you create a database, including ones for availability, security, backups, and maintenance\.

-For this example, you use **Easy create** to create a DB instance running the Oracle database engine with a db\.m4\.large DB instance class\.
+In this example, you use **Easy create** to create a DB instance running the Oracle database engine with a db\.m4\.large DB instance class\.

-**Note**
-For information about creating DB instances with **Easy create** not enabled, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+For information about creating DB instances with **Standard create**, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
+If you want to use free tier, use **Standard create**\.

 **To create an Oracle DB instance with Easy create enabled**